Power Rankings: Surging Dodgers make their move

 Week 11 ranking: No. 23

 The Marlins are the only team with three players in the top 20 in home runs.
 Marcell Ozuna's season has been big news, and Giancarlo Stanton has fit in well in the two-spot in the lineup.
 But the third bopper is Justin Bour, who has been a different hitter since a slow start, slugging 14 homers in May and June.
-But a 10-game road trip before the All-Star break isn't going to help them make a move in the standings. -- John Fisher, ESPN Stats & Information
+A 10-game road trip before the All-Star break isn't going to help them make a move in the standings. -- John Fisher, ESPN Stats & Information

 25. New York Mets